sebfisch/haskell-regexp/README.markdown

 Using the `QuickCheck` flag results in an additional program that you can use to test the implementation.
 The program tests

-  * the algebraic laws of semirings for all defined semirings,
+  * the algebraic laws of semirings for all defined semirings, and

   * the equivalence of the matching algorithm with the specification both for full and partial matchings.